FOR IMMEDIATE RELEASE (RIDGELY, MD—JANUARY 31, 2011)

 Adkins Arboretum has announced the winter and spring lineup for its popular Soup ’n Walk programs.
-Discover green plants in winter, early blooms and fleeting ephemeral flowers.
+Discover green plants in winter, early blooms, ephemeral flowers and sure signs of spring.
 Following a guided walk through the Arboretum’s woodland, meadows and wetland, enjoy a delicious and nutritious lunch along with a brief lesson about the meal’s nutritional value.
 Copies of recipes are provided.
 Offerings include:

 Adkins Arboretum is a 400-acre native garden and preserve at the headwaters of the Tuckahoe Creek in Caroline County.
 Open year round, the Arboretum offers educational programs for all ages about nature and gardening.
 Through its Campaign to Build a Green Legacy, the Arboretum will build a new LEED-certified Arboretum Center and entranceway to broaden educational offerings and research initiatives promoting best practices in conservation and land stewardship.
 For additional information about Arboretum programs, visit www.adkinsarboretum.org or call 410-634-2847, ext.
 0.